 Since there is no central location or intermediary company and all files are public, it is essentially impossible to hack into blockchain to steal information.
 To hack the system would destroy the value of itself and require an enormous amount of energy.

 How could this technology be useful?
-There are endless possibilities for its applications.
+Well, according to many, including veridium.io a new cryptocurrency, there are endless possibilities for its applications.
 As of now, many see its greatest potential in e-commerce, banking, and contracts, but developers are working to apply this system to other areas of business.
 Now, there will be less need for people to use third-party companies like banks in the case of cryptocurrency.
 Being in control of checking our own transactions gives us the power to distrust others and still carry out our proceedings.
 So get ready for a new era.
 The era of blockchain technology.